 Eligible applicants may apply for up to 40% of the company's two-year average of total annual revenue (to a maximum funding cap of \$200,000) per funding cycle.
-The minimum OMIF amount that can be requested is \$10,000.
+BIPOC and Francophone Artist Entrepreneurs (also subject to the 40% of total annual revenue calculation as above) may request a maximum of \$50,000 per funding cycle.
+The minimum OMIF funding request is \$10,000.